noseglasses/ergodox-layout/README.md

 | enter       | left inner and right inner in arbitray order                |
 | shift       | left inner (tab for one shot, hold for permanent)           |
 | layer toggle| right inner (tab for one shot, hold for permanent)          |

+Check out the `keymap.c` to see how to define all this in a clearly arranged manner.

 ## How to build